Overview of Design Manager in SharePoint

 Create themes and composed looks

 A composed look is just an association between a background image, a theme (meaning fonts and colors), and a design (meaning a master page).
-A composed look takes predefined design elements—themes, background images, and master pages—and enables them to be used in many different combinations, so that the public-facing website has many more customization options.
+A composed look takes predefined design elements—themes, background images, and master pages—and enables them to be used in many different combinations.

 Publish and apply design

 Before you can apply your design to a site, you first have to publish a major version of each file or asset used by your design.
 If you are designing your site in a test environment, you should turn off versioning for the Master Page Gallery, so that you don't have to remember to publish every file before you preview the site.
 But this is not a best practice if you are designing on a live site.